Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 look at codes online and read documentations on it (.5 hrs)

 ### 2024-01-08 - more testing
-in class: figure out why it connects back and forth outisde of class: figure out how to do multiple concurrent client
+in class: figure out why it connects back and forth (1hr) outisde of class: figure out how to do multiple concurrent client, started on the skeleton of terminal making (1 hr)

 ## Ivan